-• Conserve and enhance the biodiversity of Ancient Woodlands, through sensitive woodland management.
+• Conserve and enhance the biodiversity of Ancient Woodlands and veteran trees, through sensitive woodland management. - Identify opportunities for restoring Ancient Woodland on former sites. - Identify opportunities for new tree planting, to strengthen the sense of landscape cohesion and connectivity.

-- Identify opportunities for restoring Ancient Woodland on former sites. - Identify opportunities for new tree planting, to strengthen the sense of landscape cohesion and connectivity. - 2b) Use Woodland Opportunity Mapping to help target woodland creation opportunities, including Ancient Woodland restoration at a landscape scale.
+2b) Use Woodland Opportunity Mapping to help target woodland creation opportunities, including Ancient Woodland restoration at a landscape scale.